 - 2 handfuls baby asparagus, sliced in 2 inch pieces

-- 2 baby artichokes, trimmed and cut in small wedges
+- 2 baby artichokes, cut in small wedges

 - salt and fresh cracked pepper